rymdkraftverk/level1/docs/api/addBehavior.md

 l1.addBehavior(options)
 ```

+Behaviors are objects that are triggered once per game update (tick).

+Example use cases:

+- Timers to trigger something after a certain amount of ticks have passed
-Use behaviors when you want to affect the properties of a display object.
-For example: position, scale or rotation.
+- Changing the properties of a display object over time, such as position, scale or rotation.

 ## Arguments